-UNIT 11: Surface Chemistry, Chemical Kinetics and Catalysis
+UNIT 11: Surface Chemistry, Chemical Kinetics, and Catalysis

 - Adsorption-Physisorption and chemisorption and their characteristics, factors affecting the adsorption of gases on solids-Freundlich and Langmuir adsorption isotherms,

 adsorption from solutions.
-Catalysis-Homogeneous and heterogeneous, activity and selectivity of solid catalysts, enzyme catalysis and its mechanism.
+Catalysis-Homogeneous and heterogeneous, activity and selectivity of solid catalysts, enzyme catalysis, and its mechanism.

-Colloidal state-Distinction among true solutions, colloids and suspensions, classification of colloids-lyophilic, lyophobic; multi molecular, macromolecular and associated colloids (micelles), preparation and properties of colloids-Tyndall effect, Brownian movement, electrophoresis, dialysis, coagulation and occultation; Emulsions and their
+Colloidal state-Distinction among true solutions, colloids, and suspensions, classification of colloids-lyophilic, lyophobic; multi molecular, macromolecular and associated colloids (micelles), preparation and properties of colloids-Tyndall effect, Brownian movement, electrophoresis, dialysis, coagulation, and occultation; Emulsions and their

 characteristics.
-The rate of reaction, instantaneous rate of reaction and order of reaction.
+The rate of reaction, instantaneous rate of reaction and order of the reaction.
 Factors affecting rates of reactions - factors affecting the rate of collisions encountered between the reactant molecules, the effect of temperature on the reaction rate, the concept of activation energy, catalyst.
 Rate law expression.
 Order of a reaction (with suitable examples).
 Units of rates and specific rate constants.
 Order of reaction and effect of concentration (study will be conned to rst order only).
-Theories of catalysis adsorption theory some of the important industrial process using catalysts.
+Theories of catalysis adsorption theory some of the important industrial processes using catalysts.
 Nuclear Chemistry: Radioactivity: isotopes and isobars: Properties of α, β and γ rays; Kinetics of radioactive decay

 UNIT 12: Purification and Characterisation of Organic Compounds

-- Purification - Crystallisation, sublimation, distillation, differential extraction and chromatography - principles and their applications.
-Qualitative analysis - Detection of nitrogen, sulphur, phosphorus and halogens.
+- Purification - Crystallisation, sublimation, distillation, differential extraction, and chromatography - principles and their applications.
+Qualitative analysis - Detection of nitrogen, sulphur, phosphorus, and halogens.
 Quantitative analysis (basic principles only) - Estimation of carbon, hydrogen, nitrogen, halogens, sulphur, phosphorus.
 Calculations of empirical formulae and molecular formulae; Numerical problems in organic quantitative analysis.

 UNIT 13: Some Basic Principles of Organic Chemistry

-- Tetravalency of carbon; shapes of simple molecules-hybridization (s and p); classification of organic compounds based on functional groups: -C=C-, -CΞC- and those containing halogens, oxygen, nitrogen and sulphur; homologous series; isomerism-structural and stereoisomerism.
-Nomenclature (Trivial and IUPAC) Covalent bond fission - Homolytic and heterolytic: free radicals, carbocations and carbanions; stability of carbocations and free radicals, electrophiles and nucleophiles.
+- Tetravalency of carbon; shapes of simple molecules-hybridization (s and p); classification of organic compounds based on functional groups: -C=C-, -CΞC- and those containing halogens, oxygen, nitrogen, and sulphur; homologous series; isomerism-structural and stereoisomerism.
+Nomenclature (Trivial and IUPAC) Covalent bond fission - Homolytic and heterolytic: free radicals, carbocations, and carbanions; stability of carbocations and free radicals, electrophiles and nucleophiles.
 Electronic displacement in a covalent

-bond-inductive effect, electromeric effect, resonance and hyperconjugation.
-Common types of organic reactions - Substitution, addition, elimination and rearrangement.
+bond-inductive effect, electromeric effect, resonance, and hyperconjugation.
+Common types of organic reactions - Substitution, addition, elimination, and rearrangement.